eonist/eonist.github.io/_posts/2018-08-07-Simple-button.md

-Two approaches when making a button in swift<!--more-->.
+Two approaches when making a button in swift, that isn't an UIButton<!--more-->.

 ### The Overriding approach